lsiepel/openhab-addons/bundles/org.openhab.binding.semsportal/README.md

 The configuration of the Portal Thing (Bridge) is pretty straight forward.
 You need to have your power station set up in the SEMS portal, and you need to have an account that is allowed to view the power station data.
-You should log in at least once in the portal with this account to activate it.
+You should have logged in at least once in the portal with this account to activate it.
 The Portal needs the username and password to connect and retrieve the data.
 You can configure the update frequency between 1 and 60 minutes.
 The default is 5 minutes.